Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: Conclusions

-In short, AVSLRB2 (SLR with Balsara modulation at $p=2$) provides the best overall balance across shock-, shear-, and instability-dominated regimes, and adding a modest AV amplitude floor (${\mathcal F}=0.5$) recovers much of the turbulence advantage seen with switches+SLR, without the broader downsides of switch-driven dissipation control.
+In short, AVSLRB2 (SLR with Balsara modulation at $p=2$) provides the best overall balance across shock-, shear-, and instability-dominated regimes.
+In addition, adding a modest AV amplitude floor (${\mathcal F}=0.5$) recovers much of the turbulence advantage seen with switches+SLR, without the broader downsides of switch-driven dissipation control.
 Therefore, we recommend using the AVSLRB2$\mathcal F$ scheme, setting the floor value to one in those cases where turbulence is not expected to be important, so that the scheme becomes AVSLRB2.
 In fluid regions where turbulence is relevant, it is more convenient to choose $\mathcal F =0.5$.

 An improvement of the technique would be to link the adopted value of $\mathcal F$ to the local Reynolds number of the flow.
-Another future line of development is to explore the impact of other limiters different from the one used in this work \citep{vanLeer1974}, since recently \cite{rosswog2024} has shown that changing the limiter can modify the level of dissipation.
+Another future line of development is to explore the impact of other limiters in the SLR, different from the one used in this work \citep{vanLeer1974}, since \cite{rosswog2024} recently showed that changing the limiter can modify the level of dissipation.

+Returning to the question posed in the title as to whether switches still necessary, our results suggest that for the regimes and resolutions explored here, time-dependent shock-trigger switches are likely not required to obtain robust dissipation control.
+In particular, SLR-based methods combined with continuous Balsara modulation (and, for subsonic turbulence, a modest amplitude floor) provide a single formulation that performs well from strong shocks to shear flows, instabilities, and low-Mach turbulence.

+The results and conclusions presented here have been obtained using two state-of-the-art SPH codes, SPHYNX and SPH-EXA, together with a particular implementation of AV switches \citep{read2012}, which are also state-of-the-art schemes.
+Nonetheless, it would be valuable to repeat the same test suite with other modern SPH codes, such as SWIFT \citep{schaller2024} or PHANTOM \citep{price18}, which employ variants of the \citet{cul10} switch, to confirm (or further constrain) the advantages of SLR-based dissipation control over switch-based approaches.